 Many consumers don't realize that a family member or other interested person is allowed to settle a small probate estate in Florida.
 It is a myth that an attorney must be involved in every estate.
-If an estate is small enough to qualify for the Summary Administration of Estate process; or is even smaller and qualifies for Disposition of Personal Property without Administration.
+An estate can be settled without an attorney, If an estate qualifies for the Summary Administration of Estate process; or is even smaller and qualifies for Disposition of Personal Property without Administration.

 A family member, interested party, heir or beneficiary may be able to file the small probate documents for Summary Administration of Estate pro se.
 In general, Summary Administration of Estate is appropriate if the value of the estate is less than $75,000. excluding the value of exempt assets such as homestead real property and personal property.
 If a home is designated as the decedent's Florida homestead, the value of the property is exempt, but the real property still needs to go through probate in order to transfer it from the decedent's estate to the name of a beneficiary or heir.